Nainterceptor/ansible-iceweasel-addon/README.md

-ansible-firefox-addon
+ansible-iceweasel-addon
 =====================

-This Ansible role provides a `firefox_addon` module for installing or uninstalling Firefox addons.
+This Ansible role provides a `iceweasel_addon` module for installing or uninstalling Iceweasel addons.

 Requirements
 ------------

-  - firefox
+  - iceweasel
   - curl
   - unzip
   - xmllint
   - sed

-Currently the `firefox_addon` module has only been tested against Fedora (23) hosts, but in theory should work for all Linux variants.
+Currently the `iceweasel_addon` module has only been tested against Fedora (23) hosts, but in theory should work for all Linux variants.

 Arguments
 ---------

   - url: url of addon page at addons.mozilla.org (required)
-  - profile: path of Firefox profile (optional, defaults to path of profile named `default`)
+  - profile: path of Iceweasel profile (optional, defaults to path of profile named `default`)
   - state: one of `present`, `absent` (optional, defaults to `present`)

 Notes:

-  - A Firefox profile named 'default' will be created if it doesn't already exist.
+  - A Iceweasel profile named 'default' will be created if it doesn't already exist.
   - If the addon being installed is a 'complete theme' addon, it will be set as the selected theme.

 Dependencies
 ------------

-This role is just a container for the `firefox_addon` module, and as such it has no role dependencies.
+This role is just a container for the `iceweasel_addon` module, and as such it has no role dependencies.

 Installation
 ------------